prabhavdogra/prabhavdogra/readme.md

 * Python

 ### Some things I like to do
 * Competitive Programming, I am an active participant in Codechef, Codeforces and Atcoder.
-My handler is ``prabhav_`` in all these sites.
+My handle is ``prabhav_`` in all these sites.
 * Frontend and Backend Development
 * Apart from Computer Science I love listening and playing music, I have a Diploma in Classical Music.